-Less inclusive: More inclusive: "The author of a communication must have direct "The author of a communication must have direct and reliable evidence of the situation he is and reliable evidence of the situation being describing." described."
+Less inclusive: More inclusive: "The author of a communication must have direct and reliable evidence of the situation he is describing."
+"The author of a communication must have direct and reliable evidence of the situation being described."

 APPENDIX 1 A complementary reference.